A Knowledge Rich Curriculum is at the heart of Learning and Teaching at KEVI Handsworth Grammar School. We want learners who are:

 Key Stage 5 – Years 12 and 13

-The school has a very successful Sixth Form, offering excellent academic opportunities.
+The school has a very successful Sixth Form, offering excellent academic opportunities alongside Personal Development.
 The vast majority of our students stay at King Edward VI Handsworth Grammar School for Boys to undertake their A-levels before going on to higher education.
 External students including young women are able to join our sixth form and they bring a new dimension to our school life.

-In year 12 students will study 3 or 4 subjects (possibly 4 or 5 with Further Maths); and three A-level subjects (or possibly 4 with Further Maths) in year 13, chosen from a wide range of possible subjects.
+Students will study three A-level subjects (or possibly 4 with Further Maths), chosen from a wide range of possible subjects.
 Every effort is made to enable the preferred choice of course requested by students to be timetabled but where an option is not viable in terms of numbers and/or staffing, the Governors reserve the right to withdraw the subject option offer.

 Throughout the school career of our students, we recognise our responsibility to ensure that they are adequately prepared for adult life and regard the work of the school as complementary to and supportive of the role of the parents.